 We are working to change the way in which knowledge is valued.
-Rather than focusing solely on rejection rates and citation counts — a standard which is seriously fraught — we measure quality by a criterion-referenced peer review process, measuring the intellectual excellence and accessibility of the work against clearly articulated disciplinary standards.
+We measure quality by a criterion-referenced peer review process, measuring the intellectual excellence and accessibility of the work against clearly articulated disciplinary standards.

-Our approach to peer review is open and inclusive, and at the same time as it is based on the most rigorous and merit-based anonymous peer review processes.
+Our approach to peer review seeks to be inclusive, founded on the most rigorous and merit-based anonymous peer-review processes.
 What makes us different is that those who write for Ubiquitous Learning: An International Journal and present at the International Conference on e-Learning & Innovative Pedagogies also serve as peer reviewers, creating a sustainable cycle of high-quality feedback.
 Reviewers are assigned on the basis of subject matter and disciplinary expertise.
 Ranking is based on clearly articulated criteria.
-The result is a peer review process that is scrupulously fair in its assessments, and at the same time offers a carefully structured and constructive contribution to the shape of the published paper.
+The result is a peer-review process that is scrupulously fair in its assessments and at the same time offers a carefully structured and constructive contribution to the shape of the published article.

-The result of open review is a publishing process which is without prejudice to institutional affiliation, stage in career, national origins or disciplinary perspective.
-If the paper is excellent, and has been systematically and independently assessed as such, it will be published.
+The result our anonymous peer review is a publishing process that is without prejudice to institutional affiliation, stage in career, national origins, or disciplinary perspective.
+If the article is excellent, and has been systematically and independently assessed as such, it will be published.
 This is why Ubiquitous Learning: An International Journal is filled with exciting new material.
-While many articles originate from well-known research institutions, a considerable amount of brilliantly insightful and innovative material is contributed by academics in lesser known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces and researchers in liberal arts colleges and teaching universities.
-Each year an International Award for Excellence highlights the top-ranked paper in each journal.
+While many articles originate from well-known research institutions, a considerable amount of brilliantly insightful and innovative material is contributed by academics in lesser-known institutions in the developing world, emerging researchers, people working in hard-to-classify interdisciplinary spaces, and researchers in liberal arts colleges and teaching universities.
+Each year a top-ranked article from Ubiquitous Learning: An International Journal receives the International Award for Excellence.

 We believe there are limitations in both the high-cost commercial publishing and status-quo open access publishing models, and we work towards a low-cost commercial approach to academic publishing.
 Our desire is to find a practical middle ground between the idealism of open access and the inefficiencies and high-costs of the big journal publishers inspired the launch of our Hybrid Open Access initiatives.
 Meanwhile, we ensure non-open access content remains highly accessible through modest subscription charges for libraries and a small per-article charge for electronic access by non-subscribers.
 We also make all of our journals available in both print and electronic formats, allowing us to make new content available online as soon as it is ready for publication.